 Elective courses: Elective courses include a wide variety of more specialized courses.
 Some, such as Environmental Law and International Law, provide the foundation for certificates in those fields (discussed below).
 Our students may also choose to participate in one or more of our legal clinics, externships, law journals, student organizations, moot court teams, or public interest fellowships – and most do.

 Flex courses: These one- and two- credit courses meet outside of regular course hours, often on weekends or during semester breaks.
 Experienced practitioners and academics from around the country and the world visit and share their expertise in specialized areas of law.
-Recent flex courses have included Art Law, Intellectual Property Litigation, Electronic Discovery, and Terrorism and International Law, among many others.
+Recent flex courses have included Entertainment Law, Intellectual Property Litigation, Electronic Discovery, and Terrorism and International Law, among many others.
 Flex courses also serve to help working students with their course scheduling.

 Certificates of Concentration